MysteryPancake/After-Effects-Fun/README.md

 ### Exploit 1: Variable Leaking (JavaScript only)

 I discovered variable names aren't properly deleted by After Effects.
+You can check this with `Object.keys(this)`.
 ```javascript
 // Read all variable names
 Object.keys(this);
 ```

-`Object.keys(this)` reads variable names, but not values.
-To store values, I put them in the name itself.
+It reads variable names, but not values.
+Therefore to store values, I put them in the name itself.

 ```javascript
 // Write a variable named "leak"